burrrata/crypto_wars/src/eve_strikes_back.md

 <br>

 ## Concepts To Cover
+- explain how it is NOT ideal for multiple private keys to correlate to the same public key (collision!) and show ways that Eve can exploit this!
+Then lead into how Alice and Bob might remedy that situation with larger primes and a better scrambling funciton.
 - man in the middle attacks => spoofing, rerouting, or crypanalysis of scrambled messages
 - rate limiting to prevent online brute force attacks (does not prevent captured messages via MIM attacks and offline hash cracking via rainbow tables or hashcat)
 - randomness (Alice and Bob use the same keys every time, so Eve can perform cryptanalysis)